 Recently, the IRS started sending letters to cryptocurrency traders in the USA, asking them to pay taxes.
-As a result, the proper calculation and correct reporting of Bitcoin gains has become important for crypto traders too.
-This has raised questions about the rules of cryptocurrency taxation and how to calculate tax rates on BTC trading, mining and purchasing.
+As a result, the proper calculation and correct reporting of taxes on Bitcoin gains has become important for crypto traders too.
+This has raised questions about the rules of cryptocurrency taxation and how to calculate tax rates on Bitcoin trading, mining and purchasing.
 This article covers the fundamentals of Bitcoin taxes and how to report them to the IRS.

 Bitcoin taxation basics